 Reasons to focus on Quality Assurance Planning

 You know the value and importance of quality assurance, but just simply doing it would not bring you the best results.
 Designing and reforming the process is just as crucial.
-Here are the top reasons why the planning your QA, regardless what size of your team or company, will make your actual workflow more successful.
+Here are the top reasons why planning your QA, regardless of what size of your team or company, will make your actual workflow more successful.

 1) Setting standards